vmware-tanzu/community-edition/addons/packages/whereabouts/0.5.1/README.md

         k8s.v1.cni.cncf.io/networks: ipvlan-conf-1
     ```

-1. After the pod is running, run following command to describe your pod and there will be an event for adding the second network interface within IP range
-   we specified with whereabouts.
+1. After the pod is running, run the following command to describe your pod.
+There will be an event for adding the second network interface within the IP range we specified with Whereabouts:

    ```bash
    kubectl describe {your-pod}